Page contents

 - Owning property in the UK

-Documents you can use to prove your residency
+Documents to prove your residency

 - Valid armed forces or police photographic identity card